 - A monthly blue moon is the second full moon within a calendar month.

 A blue moon was initially defined as just a seasonal blue moon.
+This definition might have come from a 1937 article in the Maine Farmers’ Almanac.
 However, in March 1946, James Hugh Pruett described it as a monthly blue moon in Sky & Telescope.
 Over time, the monthly definition has stayed with us.

 So, get ready, the next monthly blue moon is coming up on Sunday, May 31, 2026.
 Although, you will have to wait until Thursday, May 20, 2027 for the next seasonal blue moon.